OthankQ/100-days-of-code/r1-log.md

 ### R1D37
 Started working on my portfolio page which I can actually present.
 Committed by buying a domain name for it too!
 Also listened to more of the 'JavaScript: Understanding the Weird Parts'.
 Went over precedence, associativity and coercion.

+### R1D38
+Finished the main page of my portfolio site!
+Now working on the 'about me' section.
+JS Lecture wise, learned how coercion can lead to interesting behaviors and how some frameworks work around it using || operator, setting default values.